How do you get siblings to be nice to each other? Latino families have an answer

 The sun has just set over the dry, West Texas prairie.
 It's around dinnertime on a warm Saturday evening.
 Inside a little ranch house, the Almance family is doing what they do almost every day.
 They're gathered around the kitchen island telling stories.
 There's Caitlynn's grandmother, her parents, an aunt and an uncle.

-Caitlynn's mom, Cindy, tells a story about traveling with her mother-in-law right after marrying Almance's dad.
+Caitlynn's mom, Cindy, tells a story about traveling with her mother-in-law right after she got married.
 As she tells the punchline, the whole crowd erupts in loud laughter.

 Then I ask Cindy the same question I posed to scientists: How do you teach children to find joy in helping their siblings?